Polar night: Polar Sun cycle

 At Earth's poles the Sun appears at the horizon only and all day around equinox, marking the change between the half year long polar night and polar day.
 The picture shows the South Pole right before March equinox, with the Sun appearing through refraction despite being still below the horizon.

 If an observer located on either the North Pole or the South Pole were to define a "day" as the time from the maximal elevation of the Sun above the horizon during one period of daylight, until the maximal elevation of the Sun above the horizon of the next period of daylight, then a "polar day" as experienced by such an observer would be one Earth-year long.

 Duration and hemispheric asymmetry

 From the polar circle poleward, the polar night lasts from one day to about half a year at the pole proper.
 The duration of polar night, however, is not symmetric about the equator in the two hemispheres due to the fact that the orbit of the Earth is an ellipse and the movement of the Earth obeys Kepler's laws of planetary motion and, as a consequence, the polar night is about 179 days at north pole and 186 days at south pole.
+The polar night at north pole begins at the September equinox and ends at the March equinox; the polar night at south pole begins at the March equinox and ends at September equinox.